Doctor of Ministry

 Rev. Associate Professor Jacqueline Grey (faculty profile)

-Jacqui is associate professor of Biblical Studies, specialising in hermenutics and Old Testament studies.
+Jacqui is Dean of Theology and Associate Professor of Biblical Studies, specialising in hermenutics and Old Testament studies.
 Her publications include Them, Us and Me: How the Old Testament Speaks to People Today, Raising Women Leaders, and Three's A Crowd: Pentecostalism, Hermeneutics and the Old Testament as well as various articles and book chapters.
 Jacqui speaks regularly at local and international events and has appeared on various national TV and radio programs in Australia, including the ABC TV's Q&A program.
 Jacqui is committed to ensuring quality education within the theological sector, and provides teaching and assistance to Pentecostal colleges in developing contexts to further their institutional goals.
-She is a member of and past president (2017) of the Society for Pentecostal Studies, and is co-chair of Biblical Ethics section (2018-2020) of the Society of Biblical Literature.
+She is a member and past president (2017) of the Society for Pentecostal Studies, and is co-chair of Biblical Ethics section (2018-2020) of the Society of Biblical Literature.
 Jacqui is also a Research Fellow in the Department of Biblical and Ancient Studies, University of South Africa.
 Her research interests include pentecostal hermeneutics, prophetic literature and feminist readings of Scripture.
 Jacqui loves travelling, Turkish food, photography and coffee with friends.

 Rev. Dr Kevin Hovey (faculty profile)